Brown-University-Library/ml_hhoag_image_clustering_project/README.md

 Context: a Hall-Hoag organization, like this [AFL-CIO organization][AFL], can have hundreds or thousands of scanned-images.
 There might be two-pages for a flyer (front and back), followed by four-pages for a letter, followed by 15-pages for a report.
 But all of those pages are just single-page images with zero item-level-metadata (not even a title).
 They're not "grouped" as a flyer, a letter, a report -- in any way.

 For very good reasons we're ingesting these this way -- but obviously we'd eventually like to be able to make improvements.
-Because we'll end up having some 900,000 scanned images, we'll be looking at programmatic ways to create metadata and group related images.
+Because we'll end up having some 900,000 scanned images, we'll be looking at programmatic ways to create metadata -- and to group related images.
 Thus this preliminary experiment,  to get a feel for how "embeddings" can be used to cluster related images.

 ## Embeddings -- an overview